 What is Offshore Software Development?

-Offshore custom software development, or offshore custom software engineering, is the process of looking overseas for talent to help with information technology, project design, engineering, coding and other areas of expertise.
-Offshore software development provide a cost-efficient solution for the developer shortage American companies face.
-There are three basic ways to use offshore developers:
+Offshore custom software development, or offshore custom software engineering, is the process of looking to a faraway country for talent to help with information technology, project design, engineering, coding, and other areas of expertise.
+Offshore software development provides a cost-efficient solution for the developer shortage American companies face, but also comes with a laundry list of other issues.
+There are four basic ways to use offshore developers: Project based outsourcing:

-What you're planning to use offshore developers for will determine the questions you will want to ask them.
-We've listed 12 questions below that we feel you should ask any offshore software developer regardless of your business plans.
+Involves hiring a remote team to migrate to a new technology.
+How you're planning to use offshore developers will determine the questions you will want to ask.
+However, we've listed 12 questions that you should ask any offsite software developer regardless of your business plans.

 12 Questions to Ask Any Offshore Software Development Company